Finite-time blowup for the Fourier-restricted Euler and hypodissipative Navier-Stokes model equations: Introduction

 Note that the divergence free constraint still holds, because our new constraint space $\dot{H}^s_{\mathcal{M}}$ is a subspace of the space of divergence free vector fields.
 In particular, this means these Fourier-restricted Euler and hypodissipative Navier--Stokes equations can be expressed in divergence form as

 respectively.

 Moreover, the $(u\cdot\nabla)u$ nonlinearity has not been altered; only the Helmholtz projection has been changed.
-This is a substantial improvement on existing model equations for Navier--Stokes/hypodissipative Navier--Stokes, which required the nonlinearity to be changed in a more fundamental way \cites{TaoModifiedNS,KatzPavlovic,FriedlanderPavlovic,MontgomerySmith,GallagherPaicuToy,MillerStrainModel,ConstantinLaxMajda,DeGregorio,Constantin}.
-In particular, both the structure of energy conservation/dissipation and enstrophy growth are preserved by this model equation in a way that is not the case for previous models.
+This is a substantial improvement on existing model equations for Navier--Stokes, which required the nonlinearity to be changed in a more fundamental way \cites{TaoModifiedNS,TaoModifiedEuler,KatzPavlovic,FriedlanderPavlovic,MontgomerySmith,GallagherPaicuToy,MillerStrainModel,ConstantinLaxMajda,DeGregorio,Constantin}.
+In particular, both the structure of energy conservation/dissipation and enstrophy growth are preserved by this model equation in a way that was not the case for previous models.

 In order to give the model equation explicitly, we need to define the constraint space $\dot{H}^s_{\mathcal{M}}$, which we will do in the next section.
 Our Ansatz for blowup will be odd, permutation symmetric, and mirror symmetric about the plane $x_1+x_2+x_3=0$.
 As a result of these symmetries, it will have a geometric structure that involves planar stretching and axial compression at the origin, with $\spn\{(1,1,1)\}$ acting as the axis of compression.
-This $-2\lambda,\lambda,\lambda$ eigenvalue structure for the strain matrix of singular solutions is exactly that predicted by a regularity criterion proven by Neustupa and Penel \cites{NeustupaPenel1,NeustupaPenel2,NeustupaPenel3}.
 Using this Ansatz, we will prove finite-time blowup for the Fourier-restricted Euler equation and the Fourier-restricted, hypodissipative Navier--Stokes equation when $\alpha<\frac{\log(3)}{6\log(2)} \approx .264$.
-The construction of blowup solutions exploits major simplifications due to symmetry that, after a number of rather tedious vector calculus computations, reduce the problem to an infinite system of ODEs very similar to the Friedlander-Katz-Pavlovi\'{c} dyadic Euler/Navier--Stokes equation introduced in \cites{FriedlanderPavlovic,KatzPavlovic}.